d8a-m8/hello-world/hw02_Exploring-Gapminder-with-tidyverse.md

 ```

 Really interesting.
 There does appear to be some linear correlation, particularly in the middle of the plot, but the correlation breaks down at the fringes.
 Possibly due to unknown, unconsidered factors.

+Let's check the correlation between these two variables.

 ~~ Pearson's Correlation Coefficient & Coefficient of Determination~~